Editor-in-Chief, Speaker, Host of 'Content Lab' Podcast

 Only once I had confirmed the 2020 Jeep Compass (Latitude Edition) was actually what I wanted — and I had confirmed the exact dealership that had the one I was looking for in stock — did I set foot in front of a Jeep sales guy.

 And, by that point, I was just there for the test drive and confirmation that was the car I wanted, before I signed on the dotted line.

 I'm not alone in this shift in buying behavior, by the way.

 According to Google, buyers on average now conduct 70% or more of their research into a purchasing decision before they even think about contacting someone in sales or reaching out to a company for more information on their products and services.

-Inbound is designed to bring potential customers to your business who are actively in the market.
+Inbound is designed to bring potential customers who are actively in the market to your business.
 It’s about getting found when they’re looking, rather than forcing your message on people who may or may not be interested.

 As an example, let’s talk about Mary.
 Mary owns a company that sells fancy dress socks.
 Cool, right?